 - Screening adult women for cancer or precancer continues to be a vital strategy.

-- Developing countries need strong and persistent advocates for cervical cancer screening and vaccination programs.
+- Low-resource settings need strong and persistent advocates for cervical cancer screening and vaccination programs.

 HPV, the cause of cervical cancer